Exporting to macOS with the WKWebView wrapper

 Distribution

 The exported app only uses features built in to macOS, so it does not require anything else to be installed.
-The minimum supported version of macOS is 10.14 (Mojave), so that version and all newer versions of macOS are supported.
+The minimum supported version of macOS is macOS 12 (Monterey), so that version and all newer versions of macOS are supported.

 The browser engine used by the app, called WKWebView, is provided by the macOS system.
 It is based on the version of Safari that originally shipped with macOS.
-This means installing a newer version of Safari on a macOS system does not update the browser engine used by WKWebView.
-For example macOS 10.14 originally shipped with Safari 12, and so WKWebView on macOS 10.14 is always based on Safari 12, regardless of whether the Safari browser updated to a newer version.
-The only way WKWebView updates is via macOS system updates.
-For example WKWebView on macOS 10.15 (Catalina) is based on Safari 13, and so on.
+For example macOS 12 originally shipped with Safari 15, and so WKWebView on macOS 12 is always based on Safari 15.x.
+It will be updated to newer versions of Safari 15, such as Safari 15.4, 15.6, etc. However if the system updates Safari to version 16 (a new major version), it will not update WKWebView on that system, which remains on version 15.x.
+The only way WKWebView updates to a new major version is via macOS system updates.
+For example WKWebView on macOS 13 (Ventura) is based on Safari 16, and so on.
+(To help you remember the versions, note that the WKWebView version is three ahead of the macOS version.)

 The exported app supports both Intel and Apple Silicon devices with a universal binary.
 This means it should run on both kinds of chips without any kind of emulation or performance penalty.